Emergency Closure – Regular School Day

 - Advisory reports from police, municipal or other local road officials.

-- Where the police have made decisions regarding road travel, closure, etc., these shall prevail over any or all other regulations.
+- Where the police has made decisions regarding road travel, closure, etc., these shall prevail over any or all other regulations.

-- After consulting with the Director of Transportation, the Superintendent will decide whether Division operated buses will run.
+- After consulting with regional transportation contacts, the Director of Transportation will assess conditions and make a recommendation to the Superintendent to run or cancel bus services.
+The Superintendent will decide whether Division operated buses will run.

-- The Superintendent will initiate notification of school principals.
+- The Director of Transportation will initiate notification of school principals.

 - In the event of an emergency school closure of early dismissal: